dmtiblin/Tableau-Challenge/README.md

 **Design 2-5 visualizations for each discovered phenomena (4-10 total).
 You may work with a timespan of your choosing.
 Optionally, you may merge multiple datasets from different periods.**

-**The following are some questions you may wish to tackle.
-Do not limit yourself to these questions; they are suggestions for a starting point.
-Be creative!**
+**I chose to look at Citibikes data from a "pre"-COVID and "post"-COVID perspective.
+While the pandemic is far from over, many people do consider life to have slowly returned to normal throughout 2021 with the adven of the vaccines.
+I am specifically interested in how the pandemic may have influenced rider behavior and whether those behaviors are changing again in response to a waning pandemic.
+The following are the questions I investigated during this analysis**

 * How many trips have been recorded total during the chosen period?
+How does this # differ "pre" & "post"-COVID?

 * By what percentage has total ridership grown?

-* How has the proportion of short-term customers and annual subscribers changed?
+* How has the proportion of short-term customers and annual subscribers changed from "pre" to "post"-COVID?

-* What are the peak hours in which bikes are used during summer months?

-* What are the peak hours in which bikes are used during winter months?

-* Today, what are the top 10 stations in the city for starting a journey?
-(Based on data, why do you hypothesize these are the top locations?)

-* Today, what are the top 10 stations in the city for ending a journey?
-(Based on data, why?)

-* Today, what are the bottom 10 stations in the city for starting a journey?
-(Based on data, why?)

-* Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

-* Today, what is the gender breakdown of active participants (Male v.
-Female)?

-* How effective has gender outreach been in increasing female ridership over the timespan?

 * How does the average trip duration change by age?

 * What is the average distance in miles that a bike is ridden?

-* Which bikes (by ID) are most likely due for repair or inspection in the timespan?

-* How variable is the utilization by bike ID?

 **Next, as a chronic over-achiever:**